honestbee/honestbee.github.io/_posts/2016-02-07-building-web-app-using-google-sheet.md

 * **Project version**: For every new deploy you need to increment the project version and give a comment (just like git, its for versioning)

-* **Execute the app as**: Since this app will be running inside the google sheet context, you need to specify under what user this app runs.
+* **Execute the app as**: Since this app will be running inside the Google Sheets context, you need to specify under what user this app runs.
 It can be either you (the developer) or the user who is accessing the sheet.

 * **Access**: Finally, you can also restrict who can access this web app.
 Options are `Only myself` and `Anyone`.
 If you choose to execute the app as `Me` then you also get the third option here, which is `Anyone, even anonymous`.
 Since its your user, people can use it without having to authenticate with Google.